sonic182/aiosonic/README.md

 Async http client

 This project is in alpha state.
+Here is some [documentation](https://sonic182.github.io/aiosonic/html/index.html).

 There is a performance script in tests folder which shows very nice numbers